fivdi/pigpio/README.md

 # pigpio

-Fast GPIO, PWM, servo control, state change notification, and interrupt handling with **Node.js** on the Raspberry Pi Zero, 1, 2, or 3.
+A wrapper for the [pigpio C library](https://github.com/joan2937/pigpio) to enable fast GPIO, PWM, servo control, state change notification and interrupt handling with **Node.js** on the Raspberry Pi Zero, 1, 2, or 3.

 ## Contents